Şehzade Mahmud Necmeddin: Public life

 On 2 September 1909, Necmeddin travelled to Bursa with his father, Sultan Mehmed V, and brothers, Şehzade Mehmed Ziyaeddin and Şehzade Ömer Hilmi.
 On 13 June 1910, he and his brothers received Şehzade Yusuf Izzeddin at the Sirkeci railway station, when he came from a his first visit to Europe.
 On 5 June 1911, he and other princes received Izzeddin at the station after he came back from his second visit to Europe.
 Between 5 and 26 June 1911, Necmeddin travelled to Rumelia with his father and brothers.

 Personal life

-After his father's accession to the throne, Necmeddin was given apartments in the Dolmabahçe Palace, and Yıldız Palace. in 1910, he came into possession of a villa in Kuruçeşme.
+After his father's accession to the throne, Necmeddin was given apartments in the Dolmabahçe Palace, and Yıldız Palace.
+In 1910, he came into possession of a villa in Kuruçeşme.
 Here he sponsored a fountain in his mother's name after her death in 1909.

 Necmeddin liked music.
-He was described a person who engaged in conversation, and whose innate intelligence one grasped immediately.
+He was described as a person who engaged in conversation, and whose innate intelligence one grasped immediately.
 He was quite appealing of face, but suffered physical hindrances.
-He was born with kyphosis, morbidly obese, and his is left ear lay flat against his head.
+He was born with kyphosis, morbidly obese, and his left ear lay flat against his head.
 His ill health was of great concern to his mother.